o-henry/o-henry/README.md

 - ⚡ Fun fact: ...
 -->

-“Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.”
+ > “Most good programmers do programming not because they expect to get paid or get adulation by the public, <br />
+    &nbsp;  but because it is fun to program.”

  > Linus Torvalds

   <br/>